capers/capers.github.io/content/_index.md

 +++

 ## About
 I live in San Francisco.
 I'm currently working in product at [Plaid](https://www.linkedin.com/in/mattcapers/).
-Previously, I worked at Block, leading growth, P2P, and other areas in Cash App, while building and leading ML teams on Square (all focused on growth).
-I invest in financial services and data companies.
+Previously, I worked at Block, leading growth, P2P, and other areas in Cash App, while building and leading ML/DS teams on Square (all focused on growth).
+I invest in financial services and data startups.

 You can reach me at matt [at] capers.xyz